 Phytic acid gets into the pore and coats it so it's unable to connect all the calcium molecules and create a wax.
 It's an incredible way to keep pores open and clear, and then make them look smaller.

 Does it replace any products or ingredients in our routine?

 I created these two products to replace ingredients that I don't like.
 For example, benzoyl peroxide is a classic example of one of the most over-stripping ingredients for any complexion problem.
 You're way better off using an acid-blended product containing farnesol, which is an ingredient derived from roses.
-It has a natural cleansing effect and is also antibacterial, so much so that side-by-side testing is shown to kill the exact same acne bacterial that benzyl peroxide does.
+It has a natural cleansing effect and is also antibacterial, so much so that side-by-side testing is shown to kill the exact same acne bacterial that benzoyl peroxide does.
 And yet it comes from roses.

 How long does it take to reap the benefits?

 You'll see it after one use.
 The worse your skin is, the more radical and quickly you'll see the results.
 I often liken it to thirst: When you're really dehydrated, it doesn't take long after you drink for the thirst to disappear.
-When skin is off-balance, then restored, the relief is seen immediately.
+When the skin is off-balance, then restored, the relief is seen immediately.